sap-tutorials/Tutorials/tutorials/appstudio-fioriapps-create/appstudio-fioriapps-create.md

     !![Drag-Drop editor](04-04 AppStudio Drag-Drop Code Editor.jpg)

-    >The **Layout Editor** and code editor are stacked so you can see how making change to one will be reflected on the other.
+    >The **Layout Editor** and code editor are stacked so you can see how making changes to one will be reflected on the other.

     >!![Editor dropped](04-04-02 AppStudio Drag-Drop Code Editor.jpg)